Anzar-Ahmed/SOC-Lab-Portfolio/01-Phishing-Analysis/README.md

 <br>

 #### 📋 Profile & Triage
-* **Scenario:** A domain expiration warning pretending to be Namecheap, urging the user to click a "Renew Now" link[cite: 2].
+* **Scenario:** A domain expiration warning pretending to be Namecheap, urging the user to click a "Renew Now" link.
-* **Methodology:** Checked the raw header layout in Sublime Text and validated the security keys using `MXToolbox`[cite: 2].
+* **Methodology:** Checked the raw header layout in Sublime Text and validated the security keys using `MXToolbox`.

 #### 🔍 Forensic Analysis (How I caught it)
-* **DKIM Signature Mismatch:** The email has a valid signature, but it belongs to `d=sendgrid.info` instead of matching the visible sender domain `namecheap.com`[cite: 2].
-This is a major domain misalignment flag[cite: 2].
+* **DKIM Signature Mismatch:** The email has a valid signature, but it belongs to `d=sendgrid.info` instead of matching the visible sender domain `namecheap.com`.
+This is a major domain misalignment flag.
-* **Bulk Mailer Abuse:** The attacker registered a real account on SendGrid (a bulk emailing service) and used high-reputation servers to send phishing emails that easily bypass basic security checks[cite: 2].
+* **Bulk Mailer Abuse:** The attacker registered a real account on SendGrid (a bulk emailing service) and used high-reputation servers to send phishing emails that easily bypass basic security checks.
-* **DMARC Failure:** Because the background sender domain (SendGrid) does not align with the visible brand (Namecheap), the overall security logic triggers a hard DMARC failure[cite: 2].
+* **DMARC Failure:** Because the background sender domain (SendGrid) does not align with the visible brand (Namecheap), the overall security logic triggers a hard DMARC failure.

-> **Verdict:** 🔴 **Confirmed Phishing**[cite: 2]
+> **Verdict:** 🔴 **Confirmed Phishing**

 #### 🛡️ Threat Mitigation (SOC Action Plan)
-1. Documented the unique SendGrid header tracking keys and reported the compromised account to SendGrid's abuse team to shut it down[cite: 2].
+1. Documented the unique SendGrid header tracking keys and reported the compromised account to SendGrid's abuse team to shut it down.
-2. Checked network logs to ensure no local users clicked on the malicious "Renew Now" link[cite: 2].
+2. Checked network logs to ensure no local users clicked on the malicious "Renew Now" link.

 </details>